Gateway Motorway Upgrade Project, Queensland, Australia

 Road system

 North of the new bridge is a large area of marshland and streams.
 To accommodate the expanded road system here, required 26 small bridges for three crossings and interchanges.
-The first crossing was required for the current airport road along with the airport's Skytrain elevated rail line.
-A further major interchange is connected to the airport road and a 750m bridge is planned to pass over a major canal.
-The new road is estimated to reduce travel time from Rochedale in the south to Brisbane Airport by 15 minutes, and from Caboolture in the north to the Port of Brisbane by approximately 10 min during the peak traffic times.
+The first crossing was required for the current airport road along with the airport’s Skytrain elevated rail line.
+A further major interchange is connected to the airport road and a 750m bridge passes over a major canal.
+The new road reduces travel time from Rochedale in the south to Brisbane Airport by 15 minutes, and from Caboolture in the north to the Port of Brisbane by approximately 10 minutes during the peak traffic times.

-The project will include widening the motorway between Mount Gravatt-Capalaba Road and Wynnum Road from four to six lanes.
+The project included widening the motorway between Mount Gravatt-Capalaba Road and Wynnum Road from four to six lanes.
 The motorway between Wynnum Road and Lytton Road was expanded from four to eight lanes.
-In addition, a four-lane northern deviation will connect the Gateway Bridge to Nudgee Road and will include the second access point to the airport.
+In addition, a four-lane northern deviation connected the Gateway Bridge to Nudgee Road and included the second access point to the airport.

-The upgraded road system is being opened in stages as completed.
+The upgraded road system was opened in stages.
 Wynnum Road and Lytton Road opened two new southbound lanes in 2007, along with the Wynnum Road interchange upgrade.